Winterizing Winterizing — Can Pool Chemicals Freeze? Winter Storage Guide 2026

 Quick Answer

 Most liquid pool chemicals can freeze and become damaged, while powder chemicals are generally freeze-resistant.
-Proper winter storage in heated areas above 32°F prevents costly chemical replacement.
+Proper winter storage in areas kept above 40°F prevents costly chemical replacement.

 Step-by-Step Winter Chemical Storage Process